Francesco-Sovrano/GridDrive/README.md

 ## Usage

-The following snippet of code shows how to run an instance of GridDrive with a random policy.
+The following snippet of code (available also [here](debug_environment.py)) shows how to run an instance of GridDrive with a random policy.

 ```
 import time